lynzrand/quickjs-build-wasm/README.md

 > It would be nice if you can come up with a build script for another build system, probably XMake.
 > I don't have time to do so anyway.

+## Building for `wasm32-unknown-wasi`

+- Install WASI SDK.
+- Set variable `WASI_SYSROOT` to your WASI Sysroot path using `-DWASI_SYSROOT=<path>`.
+Usually it's located as /usr/share/wasi-sysroot/ or /opt/wasi-sysroot/.
+- Build just like other CMake projects.

 ---

 ![QuickJS Build Matrix](https://github.com/napi-bindings/quickjs-build/workflows/QuickJS%20Build%20Matrix/badge.svg?branch=master)